mkhorasani/Streamlit-Authenticator/README.md

 with open('../config.yaml', 'w') as file:
     yaml.dump(config, file, default_flow_style=False)
 ```
+* Please note that this step is not required if you are providing the config file as a path to the **Authenticate** class.

 ## License

 This project is proprietary software.
 The use of this software is governed by the terms specified in the [LICENSE](https://github.com/mkhorasani/Streamlit-Authenticator/blob/main/LICENSE) file.
 Unauthorized copying, modification, or distribution of this software is prohibited.